2.1ǀ Clinical samples and RNA sequencing

 Gene Set Cancer Analysis (GSCALite, http://bioinfo.life.hust.edu.cn/web/GSCALite/) provides a single nucleotide variation (SNV) module through the maftools .
 Herein, we employed the SNV module to analyze and visualize the SNV of the eight genes in BC.

 2.4ǀEight-Gene Risk score validation

-To evaluate the generalizability of the model, three validation datasets (GSE3289, GSE13507 and IMvigor210) were analyzed using similar formula and coefficients.
+To evaluate the generalizability of the model, the training sets (STPH and TCGA dataset) and validation datasets (GSE3289 and GSE13507) were analyzed using similar formula and coefficients.
 The Kaplan-Meier curves of the validation datasets were separately drawn before analyzing the prognostic performance of the novel eight-genes risk score.
-Furthermore, the violin plot was used to verify the relationship between the risk score and NMIBC/MIBC subtypes.
+Furthermore, the receiver operating characteristic (ROC) curve and Violin plot were used to verify the relationship between the risk score and clinical features of MIBC.